Poodles and Doodles: Skin Reactivity and Allergies

 The Allergy–microbiome Loop: Why Flares Keep Returning

-Allergic inflammation changes the skin’s surface chemistry, and that shift can favor microbes that further irritate the skin—creating an allergy–microbiome loop.
-Once the loop is active, a small trigger (grass, dust, a new detergent) can lead to a bigger reaction because the skin barrier is already strained.
-Atopic dermatitis is common enough in dogs that veterinary dermatology groups have long treated it as a major, recurring condition rather than a rare problem (Hillier, 2001).
+Allergic inflammation changes the skin's surface chemistry, and that shift favors microbes that irritate the skin further — the [allergy–microbiome loop](https://lapetitelabs.com/pages/skin-microbiome-in-dogs).
+Once the loop is running, a small trigger (grass, dust, a new detergent) sets off a bigger reaction because the barrier is already strained.
+Atopic dermatitis is common enough in dogs that veterinary dermatologists treat it as a major recurring condition, not a rare one (Hillier, 2001).

-At home, this loop often looks like a repeating pattern: the dog improves after a bath or medication, then the smell and licking return within days.
-Doodle allergy issues may be mislabeled as “just yeast,” when yeast is sometimes a passenger on inflamed skin rather than the original driver.
-The most helpful mindset is to aim for more stable skin week to week—less variable itching and fewer odor rebounds—rather than chasing a single “one-time fix.”
+This is the loop owners feel as the rebound: the dog improves after a bath or medication, then the smell and licking come back within days.
+Doodle allergy issues get mislabeled as "just yeast," when yeast is often a passenger on inflamed skin rather than the original driver.
+The useful target is more stable skin week to week — less variable itching and fewer odor rebounds — instead of chasing a single one-time fix.
+Stability is what tells you the plan is working, and it is also what makes the skin less hospitable to the microbes that keep the loop alive.

 “Curly coats can hide inflammation until odor and licking become the first clues.”